ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPreferredClosedCaptionServiceChanged*

-This event is triggered when the preferred closed caption service setting is updated.
-Closed caption services allow users to select specific captioning options, such as "CC[1-4]", "TEXT[1-4]", or "SERVICE[1-64]", to enhance their viewing experience.
-For example, a user might switch to "CC3" to access a particular captioning style or language.
-This event ensures that any changes to the preferred closed caption service are recognized and applied, providing a seamless and personalized accessibility experience.
+This event is triggered whenever the user's preferred closed captioning service is updated.
+Closed captioning services provide text-based transcriptions of audio content, which can be essential for accessibility or personal preference.
+The event ensures that any changes to the preferred service are recognized and applied, allowing users to seamlessly switch to their desired captioning provider.

 ### Related Functions
-[getPreferredClosedCaptionService](#getPreferredClosedCaptionService) : Retrieves the current preferred closed caption service setting, allowing users to confirm or view the active captioning option.
+[getPreferredClosedCaptionService](#getPreferredClosedCaptionService) : Retrieves the currently set preferred closed captioning service, which is monitored for changes that trigger this event.

-[setPreferredClosedCaptionService](#setPreferredClosedCaptionService) : Updates the preferred closed caption service setting, triggering the event when a new service (e.g., "CC3") is selected.
+[setPreferredClosedCaptionService](#setPreferredClosedCaptionService) : Updates the user's preferred closed captioning service, directly triggering this event to reflect the change.

 ### Parameters